 Is Openssl@3 Safe?

 Use Openssl@3 with some caution.
 Openssl@3 is a Homebrew formula with a Nerq Trust Score of 64.5/100 (C+), based on 3 independent data dimensions.
-It is below the recommended threshold of 70.
+Below the recommended threshold of 70.
 Security: 90/100.
 Popularity: 75/100.
 Data sourced from Homebrew formulae database and GitHub (homebrew-core).
-Last updated: 2026-03-28.
+Last updated: 2026-03-22.
 Machine-readable data (JSON).

 Is Openssl@3 safe?